ikmb/TOFU-MAaPO/README.md

 ![](./images/tofu_overview.png)
 Overview of TOFU-MAaPO 1.5.0

-# Overview
+# Key features

-The pipeline analyses metagenomic short reads and can perform analysis for taxonomic profiling, abundance of microbial metabolic pathways and assembly of metagenomic genomes.

-TOFU-MAaPO is a Nextflow pipeline for the processing and analysis of metagenomic short reads with a focus on gut metagenomes.
-The pipeline can run on any linux system and needs as dependencies only Nextflow and the container engine Singularity.
-An installation step is not needed as Nextflow can automatically download all needed files. <br />

-The pipeline can install needed databases on its own, see for this the usage documentation.
-The pipeline can therefor be downloaded and executed in one single command line call.
-It requires short single- or paired-end metagenomic shotgun sequencing FASTQ files as input, or a single csv file containing a list of samples and their associated FASTQ files or can download data from SRA by giving the project or sample id as an input.<br />

-TOFU-MAaPO processes the data for quality control and possible host decontamination (optional) and performs downstream analysis for taxonomic abundance profiles of each sample using Kraken2, Bracken, Sylph, Salmon and/or Metaphlan4, metabolic pathway analysis using HUMAnN (v3.6) and assembly of metagenomic genomes (MAGs).<br />

-Genome assembly is done by generating contigs from the qc'ed reads with Megahit (single samples individually, grouped or all samples combined).
-The contigs are then catalogued and indexed using Minimap2 and then binned with the option to use up to five binning tools (Metabat2, Concoct, Maxbin, Semibin2 and vamb).
-The resulting bins will then be refined and, where possible, combined with MAGScoT based on sets of single-copy microbial marker genes from the Genome Taxonomy Database.
-The profiles of present marker genes in each result from the different binning algorithms are compared, and new hybrid candidate bins are created if the bin sets share a user-adjustable proportion of marker genes.
-The results are also taxonomically annotated with GTDB-TK and quality checked with Checkm.
-An estimated bin coverage per sample is generated as additional output. <br />
+## Input data
+TOFU-MAaPO accepts the following types of input:

+* Single- or paired-end metagenomic shotgun sequencing FASTQ files
+* A CSV file listing samples and their associated FASTQ files
+* Direct download of sequencing data from SRA using project, sample or run IDs

+## Database management
+The pipeline can download and install the required databases for GTDBtk, MetaPhlan and HUMAnN.
+Refer to the usage documentation for more details.
+Further tools

+## Quality control and preprocessing
+The quality control includes:
+* PreQC quality assessment
+* Read trimming
+* PhiX and Artifact removal
+* optional host decontamination
+* PostQC quality assessment
+* MultiQC Report

+## Downstream analysis
+TOFU-MAaPO can perform following analysis:

+### Taxonomic Profiling
+Generate taxonomic abundance profiles for your samples with:
+- **MetaPhlan4**
+- **Sylph**
+- **Salmon** and/or
+- **Kraken2** (with optional **Bracken**)

+### Metabolic gene/pathway analysis
+Utilizes **HUMAnN (v3.6)** to identify microbial metabolic genes/pathways.

+### Genome assembly

+#### Assembly

+Reads are assembled into contigs using **Megahit** (for individual samples, grouped samples, or combined samples).
+Contigs are catalogued and indexed using **Minimap2**.

+#### Binning
+Binning is performed with up to five tools:
+- **Metabat2**,
+- **Concoct**,
+- **Maxbin2**,
+- **Semibin2**, and/or
+- **Vamb**.

+#### Bin refinement

+The bins are refined and merged where appropriate using [**MAGScoT**](https://github.com/ikmb/MAGScoT).
+Single-copy microbial marker genes from the **Genome Taxonomy Database (GTDB)** are used to refine bins.
+Hybrid candidate bins are created by comparing marker gene profiles across different binning algorithms (based on user-defined thresholds).

+#### Annotation and Quality Check

+Taxonomic annotation with **GTDB-TK**.
+Quality assessment with **Checkm**.
+Coverage Analysis:

+Estimated bin coverage is provided as additional output.

 # Quick start
 ## Prerequisites:
-This pipeline uses tools that require more computing capacity and memory than a workstation normally has.
+This pipeline uses tools that require more computing capacity and memory than a client computer normally has.
 The tools Semibin for example can use up to 200GB of RAM, while GTDB-TK also uses 100GB of RAM to name two examples.
-Here, we show you how to run TOFU-MAaPO on a laptop with at least 4 cores and 32GB of memory, but we would not recommend this.
 A computer system for TOFU-MAaPO has at least 32 cores and a minimum of 128 GB of RAM.
 We recommend using it on an HPC for larger amounts of data. <br />

 ## Nextflow and Singularity installation
 First, install a suited Java version for Nextflow, we recommend to use SDKMAN for easy Java installation: